-Annex C1 shows the general form is this breath profile.
+Annex C1 shows the general form of this breath profile.

-A.3 Tests facilities
+A.3 Test facilities

-The apparatus shall be able to determine the true value of the mass concentration with an uncertainty less than or equal to one third of the maximum permissible error (calculated with k = 2).
+The apparatus shall be able to determine the true value of the mass concentration with an uncertainty less than or equal to one third of the maximum permissible error (for example expressed at a level of confidence of about 95 % calculated with k = 2).
 This uncertainty includes the components of uncertainty on the determination of the plateau.